typst/packages/README.md

 prevent breakage for downstream consumers.
 By submitting a package, you agree that it is here to stay.
 If you discover a bug or issue, you can of course submit a new version of your package.

+There is one exception: Minor fixes to the documentation or TOML metadata of a package are allowed _if_ they can not affect the package in a way that might break downstream users.

 **Note:** Please do not submit templates as packages just yet.
 We plan to build infrastructure around this so that they can show up in the web app's template